Prevent Getting Sick

 Cloth Face Coverings/Masks

-Per on order issued by the State Health Director on July 8th all Franklin County residents must wear a facial covering/mask when:
+Per on order issued by the State Health Director on July 23rd all Ohioans including Franklin County residents must wear a facial covering/mask when:

 - In any indoor location that is not a residence;